membrane/api-gateway/com.predic8.membrane.core/examples/router/validation/json-schema/README.txt

 Execute the following steps:

-1. Start "router.bat" in examples/validation/json-schema.
+1. Go to examples/validation/json-schema and start "router.bat".

 2. Go to the directory examples/validation/json-schema.

-3. Look at schema2000.json, read http://tools.ietf.org/html/draft-zyp-json-schema-03 and
-   compare the schema to good2000.json and bad2000.json .
+3. Look at schema2000.json and compare the schema to good2000.json and bad2000.json .

-4. Run "curl -d @good2000.json http://localhost:2000/".
+4. Run "curl -d @good2000.json http://localhost:2000/" on the console.
 Observe that you get a successful response.

 5. Run "curl -d @bad2000.json http://localhost:2000/".
 Observe that you get a validation error response.